Defined Contribution (DC) costs and charges for UKRF members

 The Trustee is responsible for the UKRF’s investment governance.
 This includes setting the investment objective for the default investment funds, which considers the needs of the membership in conjunction with the Trustee’s investment objectives.
 The Trustee concluded the last triennial review of the UKRF Lifestyle Fund ranges in 2023 which covered:

-• A review of both the strategy and the performance of the default investment funds, and the extent to which the return on the investments (after deduction of investment charges) was consistent with the Trustee’s aims and objectives for the default funds;
+• A review of both the strategy and the performance of the default investment funds, and the extent to which the return on the investments (after deduction of investment charges) was consistent with the Trustee’s aims and objectives for the default investment funds;

 • An assessment of the appropriateness of the lifestyle glide path, and its target endpoint portfolio, utilised in the default investment funds.
 This assessment included consideration of the ways members are choosing to access their benefits at retirement;